nils-hamel/turing-project/src/turing-auto/auto-inv-hsv-osi-l2/README.md

 # Auto-Encoder : inv-hsv-osi-l2

 This directory contains the implementation of a simple and single hidden layer auto-encoder for raster images.
-It is trained using raster image data-set in greyscale format.
+It is trained using raster images data-sets in greyscale format.

 Its topology consist in a input layer that correspond in size to the total amount